 Business Customs

 Ugandan businesspeople value decision-making through consensus and place a strong emphasis on developing relationships.
 Ugandans place high importance on protocol and begin most meetings with introductions, including the participants’ business backgrounds and families, so all parties are comfortable working with each other.
 As a result, business transactions take time as parties build their relationships.
-A trusted third-party introduction eases familiarity and contacts a Ugandan business easier.
-An introduction from a mutual friend, acquaintance, or known business associate before initial contact can help alleviate some of the problems prior to initial correspondence or meetings.
+An introduction from a mutual friend, acquaintance, or known business associate before initial contact can ease familiarity and facilitate the process.
 The U.S. Embassy’s Commercial Section has contacts within government agencies and the business community and can facilitate introductions.
 Formality is common in Ugandan business transactions.
-Ugandans consider it polite to address contacts using their titles such as Honorable (for members of parliament and ministers), Mr., Mrs., Miss, Dr., followed by the family name.
+Ugandans consider it polite to address contacts using their titles such as Honorable (for members of parliament and ministers), Mr., Mrs., Miss, or Dr., followed by the family name.
 It may be regarded presumptuous to address someone by their first name during initial meetings.

 Successful investments in Uganda require numerous business meetings, with a strong preference for face-to-face discussions over telephone calls or emails.
 Uganda is a hierarchical society, so investors often request initial meetings with the top official in the organization.

 While introductions may be formal, business meetings tend to be informally structured, often lacking agendas.
 It is not unusual for other people to be called into the meeting after the meeting starts.
-We recommend that potential investors identify the business official in charge of decision-making before an introductory meeting.
+Potential investors may benefit from identifying the business official in charge of decision-making before an introductory meeting.
 Ugandans dress formally for business meetings.
 Normal business attire consists of a suit and tie for men and suit or dress for women.
 Open collar shirts and slacks may be worn to more informal meetings.

 Travel Advisory

-Please see the consular information sheet for Uganda at U.S. Passports & International Travel - Uganda for the latest travel-related information.
+Travel Advisory: For the latest travel-related information, please see the consular information sheet for Uganda at U.S. Passports & International Travel - Uganda.

-Visa requirements: The Ugandan immigration service requires visitors to apply for visas online via Uganda’s eVisa application system prior to their arrival and present a confirmation barcode at the airport.
-Please apply at least three weeks prior to departure.
+The Ugandan immigration service requires visitors to apply for visas online via Uganda’s eVisa application system prior to their arrival and present a confirmation barcode at the airport.
+Applicants should apply at least three weeks prior to departure.
 Per the Ugandan Embassy website (Embassy of the Republic of Uganda - Visa Requirements) electronic-visa permit-application-system, a single-entry visa costs $50, a multiple-entry visa costs $100, and an East Africa tourist visa valid in Uganda, Rwanda, and Kenya costs $100.
-As of July 2022, the Ministry of Health requires proof of vaccination against COVID-19 except for children below the age of 5.
-Boosters are not a requirement.
-Without proof of vaccination, travelers should present a negative PCR test result taken within 72 hours prior to travel.
-These guidelines are constantly changing.

-Visa requirements and health alerts, Embassy of the Republic of Uganda in Washington, D.C.
+For visa requirements and health alerts, please visit the Embassy of the Republic of Uganda in Washington, D.C.

-U.S. Embassy in Uganda - U.S. Citizen Services
+Uganda eVisa, and U.S. Embassy in Uganda - U.S. Citizen Services.

 Currency

-The largest telecommunication companies in Uganda are: MTN, Airtel, Uganda Telecom, and Smile Telecom.
+The largest telecommunication companies in Uganda are: MTN, Airtel, and Uganda Telecom.
 The mobile phone network covers urban and most rural areas, though reception quality can be erratic.
-SIM cards for U.S. visitors coming to Uganda with compatible triband phones cost less than $2 and are available at authorized telecommunications offices.
-To purchase and register a new SIM card, customers must present their passport, and provide a passport photo and a copy of their passport bio data page.
+SIM cards for U.S. visitors with compatible triband phones cost less than $2 and are available at authorized telecommunications offices.
+To purchase and register a new SIM card, customers must present their passport and provide a passport photo and a copy of their passport bio data page.
 A satellite telephone is recommended for persons working in remote areas.
 U.S. cell phones work in Uganda in roaming mode.
 T-Mobile’s international service works through its partnership with local networks.
 Google Project Fi also works in partnership with local networks.
 Wi-Fi is readily available in major hotels across Uganda, although speeds may vary.

 Electrical outlets in Uganda operate at 220 watts on G-type plugs.
 Uganda’s underdeveloped power distribution network results in frequent power surges.
 A surge protector is highly recommended for travelers.

-Ugandans, especially in urban areas, increasingly rely on WhatsApp text messages as their primary method of communication, for personal and business needs.
-Many Ugandans check their email infrequently and often miss messages.
+Ugandans, especially in urban areas, increasingly rely on WhatsApp text messages as their primary method of communication for personal and business needs.
+Email is not a preferred method of communication.
 Fax and copying services are available in shops in Kampala and at major hotels.

 Transportation